 8. The government intends to make public the content of the IMF staff report, including this letter, the MEFP, and the attached TMU.
-It therefore authorizes the IMF to publish these documents on its website once the IMF Executive Board approves the fifth review of the arrangement under the ECF.
+It therefore authorizes the IMF to publish these documents on its website once the IMF Executive Board approves the sixth review of the arrangement under the ECF.

-Very truly yours,
+Respectfully yours,